 Potassium regulates enzymatic activities and stomatal movement, improving water-use efficiency and sugar transport within plants (Imas and Bansal, 1999).
 Along with phosphorus, it supports rapid root growth and promotes protein synthesis (Rodriguez et al., 2005).
 It also improves plant health and resistance to diseases, pests, and nematodes.
 Potassium deficiency reduces photosynthesis and yield, while excess nitrogen with low potassium can lead to poor fruiting and physiological disorders (Zaied et al., 2006).
 Even moderate potassium deficiency can reduce growth without visible symptoms, and by the time symptoms appear, yield losses are significant (Mustafa and Saleh, 2006).
 Potassium is highly mobile in plants and plays multiple metabolic roles, including regulation of water balance and improvement of fruit size (Srivastava and Singh, 1999).

 Citrus crops remove more potassium (1.86–3.38 kg t⁻¹ fruit) than nitrogen or phosphorus, indicating its importance in nutrient efficiency.
 Long-term studies in central India show significant potassium depletion in orchards, leading to reduced productivity (Dass and Srivastava, 1997).
 Although soils contain high total potassium, 90–98% remains unavailable.
 The response of citrus to potassium fertilization varies, especially in Vertisols, where soil properties like clay content and calcium–magnesium dominance affect potassium availability (Srivastava et al., 2008).
 Potassium fertilization improves root access and increases available potassium, enhancing uptake.
 Overall, potassium is essential for improving yield, fruit quality, and plant resilience, making it a key nutrient in citrus production systems.

-Objective: -

-To assess the effect of various levels of Potassium on the nutrient availability and leaf nutrient concentration of Nagpur mandarin
+Therefore, the experiment was undertaken to assess the effect of various levels of Potassium on the nutrient availability and leaf nutrient concentration of Nagpur mandarin.

 Materials and Methods

-The field experiment was conducted at farmer’s orchard in Pardi and Sawandri village of Nagpur district.
-10–12-year-old fruit bearing orchard of Nagpur mandarin of nearly uniform growth was selected for the study.
+The field experiment was conducted at farmers’ orchard in Pardi and Sawandri villages of Nagpur district with 10–12-year-old fruit bearing orchard of Nagpur mandarin of nearly uniform growth was selected for the study.
 The experimental site was uniform and levelled.

-Table No.1 Details of experiment are given below.
+Table1 Details of the experiment